 - Medicaid and CHIP

-Mary Harrington's expertise lies in health care programs and policies for low-income families and the uninsured.
-She has evaluated Medicaid and State Children’s Health Insurance Program (CHIP) coverage reforms, and impacts on safety net delivery systems.
-She is skilled in qualitative and quantitative methods, and evaluating complex community-based programs for solving health problems, such as substance abuse, asthma, and infant mortality.
+Mary Harrington’s expertise lies in health care programs and policies for low-income families and uninsured people.
+She has evaluated primary care transformation, Medicaid and Children’s Health Insurance Program (CHIP) coverage reforms, and impacts on safety net delivery systems.
+She is highly skilled in using qualitative and quantitative methods to evaluate policies and assess implementation experiences.

 Lessons on Health Philanthropy